 - If lot of water evaporated while cooking, you may have to add some extra water (or milk or even if you prefer coconut milk or any vegetable milk).
 On the contrary if you have the impression that too much liquid remains, remove some but don’t throw it away, you might need it when mixing.

-Mix the soup (see tips above before the recipe).
-Adjust the seasoning if necessary (spices, salt, pepper).
+- Mix the soup (see tips above before the recipe).
+Adjust seasoning if necessary (spices, salt, pepper).